 A survey of the literary masterpieces from the mid-seventeenth century to the present.
 Authors studied include John Keats, Gustave Flaubert, Henrik Ibsen, Anton Chekhov, Emily Dickinson, and T.S.
 Eliot.
 Emphasis is placed on reading the complete texts and discussing literary periods.

 ENGL 2120 British Literature

-3-0-3 Prerequisite: C or higher in ENGL 1102 A survey of important works of British literature.
+A survey of important works of British literature.

 ENGL 2130 American Literature